 - Get enough sleep in the evenings.
 Funny how morning madness can easily be avoided by simply getting enough sleep the previous night.
 I notice that I’m crankier in the mornings when I stayed up a bit later than usual.
 It’s difficult to wake up on time and therefore feel rushed the rest of the morning.
 To avoid all that, I make sure to sleep by 10:30 at the latest so that I won’t hate my alarm clock at 6:30 the next morning.

 - Similarly, allow plenty of time for everyone to wake up and play or get ready.
 Even though we don’t have to leave the house until 8:20, we wake our toddler at 7am so that he feels he has enough play time in the morning before having to leave.
-He’s a bit of a homebody and could easily stay home all day if he had a choice, so prying him away from a brief play time to leave is a challenge.
+He’s a homebody and could easily stay home all day if he had a choice, so prying him away from a brief play time to leave is a challenge.